william-wilhoite/mtg-tournament-expenses/README.md

 ## Process
 ### Aquiring the Data
  1. Find all recent Standard Pro Tours
-2.Webscrape for Tables of all tournament results.
+ 2. Webscrape for Tables of all tournament results.
-3.Pull All Decks from each tournament.
+ 3. Pull All Decks from each tournament.
  4. Pull all cards from each tournament.
  5. Webscrape for previous price data.

 ###  Calculating the Estimated Cost of Each Deck.
-6.Calculate the cost for each card use historical data for 7-14 days before the tournament start date.
+ 6. Calculate the cost for each card use historical data for 7-14 days before the tournament start date.
  7. Join those values to DataFrame all related decks.
  8. Calculate an estimated price for each deck.
  9. Join those deck prices back with their tournament tables.

 ## Known Issues and Challenges
 1. It is necessary to have an account to access older sales data from MTGGoldfish.